Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2naancc.md

 Please see the **Sample Output** section for more details.

 **How It Works**

 **Total Memory Use**

 Information about processes can be found in the `/proc` directory.
 Use `ls` to investigate this location now.
 Pay particular attention to the directories that are named after process IDs (pids) and files such as `meminfo`.

-When we calculate memory usage on a Linux machine, we have to take many things into account: unused memory is considered wasted, and so available memory is often used to cache data that is no longer is use, but may need to be accessed in the future.
+When we calculate memory usage on a Linux machine, we have to take many things into account: unused memory is considered _wasted_, and so available memory is often used to _cache_ data that is no longer is use, but may need to be accessed in the future.
 Generally any memory that isn’t **free, or being used for buffering or caching** is considered **in use**.

 Memory that is considered _available_ is that which can be used to start new applications without swapping.